 Banger’s Sausage House & Beer Garden

 Brunch at Banger's is an experience in itself.
-Their lively patio on Rainey Street is filled with music from live bands each week, the ‘manmosas’ are filled with an entire bottle of champagne and an array of breakfast sausage options are on the menu.
+Their lively patio on Rainey Street is filled with music from live bands each week, and the ‘manmosas’ are filled with an entire bottle of champagne.
+Banger’s also has one of the largest beer selections in town with over 65 beers on tap, and an array of house made sausages and sides are on the menu.

 Where to Drink

-This retro-inspired pool bar serves tropical tiki drinks on their patio.
+This retro-inspired pool bar serves tropical tiki cocktails, refreshing frozen drinks and a great happy hour on their patio.
 Don’t miss the flamingo wallpaper in the bathroom.

 A revered downtown speakeasy housed in a former brothel on Historic Sixth Street.
+Cocktails are prepared at the bar or table-side by experienced bartenders.
+Featured cocktails change regularly with nods to old school classics and modern favorites.
 Table reservations for this cocktail bar are required before visiting.

 The White Horse